Wealthy nations applaud their leaders’ covid-19 responses. The U.S. and U.K. are the exceptions.

 Among U.S. respondents, 77 percent, a far higher share than in the other countries surveyed, said the pandemic had heightened political divisions.
 Spain came in next, at 59 percent.

-High levels of division are unexpected during a crisis and could affect the fight against the virus, experts say.
+High levels of division are unexpected during a crisis and could affect the fight against the novel virus, experts say.

 “Typically, a tragic event like this would have the ‘rally around the flag’ effect and increase social cohesiveness,” said Yanzhong Huang, a senior fellow at the Council on Foreign Relations.